dreadl0ck/zeus/README.md

 Currently this is only available for Shellscripts, but I plan to add formatters for more languages & add an option to add custom ones.

-However changing the file contents while your IDE holds a buffer of it in memory, does not play well with all IDEs and Editors and should ideally be implemented as IDE PLugin.
+However changing the file contents while your IDE holds a buffer of it in memory, does not play well with all IDEs and Editors and should ideally be implemented as IDE Plugin.

 My IDE (VSCode) complains sometimes that the content on disk is newer, but most of the time its works ok.